How to Fix Sluggish Performance by Restoring in Windows 10

-This article describes steps one can take to improve performance in Windows 10 by restoring it.
+This article describes steps to improve performance in Windows 10 by restoring it.

 If you think an app, system driver, or an update for Windows is making your computer perform worse, restoring it to an earlier point in time might fix the problem.